 For the Fall meeting in Houston, for the first time , the COQA and Hydrocarbon Publishing’s Opportunity Crudes conference collaborated on their meetings to provide a rich and relevant time.
-The WTI specifications subcommittee, led by Aaron Dillard, has a great deal of interest and is currently working to establish a quality monitoring program similar to that in place in Canada.
-After a very busy period from 2013-2016, the Crude by Rail subcommittee has concluded their efforts.
-Some work is still in progress by other bodies, most notably the crude flammability/ignitability studies led by Dr. David Lord of Sandia National Laboratories.
+The WTI specifications subcommittee, led by Aaron Dillard, was of great interest to many and is currently establishing a quality monitoring program.
+After a very busy period the past few years, the Crude by Rail subcommittee has concluded their efforts.
+Some work is still in progress, most notably the crude flammability/ignitability studies led by Dr. David Lord of Sandia National Laboratories.
 We will look forward to updates on this work in 2017.